Ekanosetale/IT-Technical-Support-Analysis/README.md

 ![](TS4.jpg)

+Operational Efficiency: Topics like Purchasing and Invoicing show relatively low interaction counts and moderate resolution times, indicating a potential benchmark for efficiency that could be replicated across other categories.

+Training Opportunities: The number of interactions required for "Other" topics suggests a need for either better categorization of these tickets or additional resources for agents to handle unique or complex queries more effectively.

 Agent Performance: Agents like Nicola Wane and Sheela Cutten have high ticket volumes with commendable SLA adherence.
 However, Kristos Westoll and Adolpho Messingham show higher SLA violations, indicating areas for performance improvement.
 The average rating of agent interactions varies, with higher ratings typically correlating with better SLA adherence.

 **Conclusion:**